Axway/mft-convert/content/en/docs/TransferCFT/reporting/_index.md

 ---

-    title: Usage tracking for subscriptions
+    title: "Usage tracking for subscriptions"
-    linkTitle: Usage tracking for subscriptions
+    linkTitle: "Usage tracking for subscriptions"
-    weight: 190
+    weight: 180

----
-This page describes usage tracking and why you might need to enable it for your on-premises Axway product.
+---This page describes usage tracking and why you might need to enable it for your on-premises Axway product.

 ## What is usage tracking